Skip to main content

 Profiles in the Outlook add-in

 In the Outlook add-in, the cleaning profile is not selected manually — it is determined automatically based on recipient email domains.
-This is configured in the Add-In section of Settings.
+This is configured in the Add-In section of Settings, or by your administrator.

 How domain-based profile selection works